-Uniform blocks can be declared with optional layout qualifiers, and so can their individual member declarations.
+Uniform and shader storage blocks can be declared with optional layout qualifiers, and so can their individual member declarations.
 Such block layout qualification is scoped only to the content of the block.
 As with global layout declarations, block layout qualification first inherits from the current default qualification and then overrides it.
 Similarly, individual member layout qualification is scoped just to the member declaration, and inherits from and overrides the block's qualification.

-The shared qualifier overrides only the std140 and packed qualifiers; other qualifiers are inherited.
-The compiler/linker will ensure that multiple programs and programmable stages containing this definition will share the same memory layout for this block, as long as they also matched in their row_major and/or column_major qualifications.
+The shared qualifier overrides only the std140, std430, and packed qualifiers; other qualifiers are inherited.
+The compiler/linker will ensure that multiple programs and programmable stages containing this definition will share the same memory layout for this block, as long as all arrays are declared with explicit sizes and all matrices have matching row_major and/or column_major qualifications (which may come from a declaration outside the block definition).
 This allows use of the same buffer to back the same block definition across different programs.

-The packed qualifier overrides only std140 and shared; other qualifiers are inherited.
+The packed qualifier overrides only std140, std430, and shared; other qualifiers are inherited.
 When packed is used, no shareable layout is guaranteed.
 The compiler and linker can optimize memory use based on what variables actively get used and on other criteria.
 Offsets must be queried, as there is no other way of guaranteeing where (and which) variables reside within the block.
-Attempts to share a packed uniform block across programs or stages will generally fail.
+Accessing the same packed uniform or shader storage block in multiple stages within a program may result in a link-time error.
+If no link-time error is given, then members will have the same offsets across stages and reads will be well defined.
+Accessing the same packed uniform or shader storage block across programs can result in conflicting member offsets and in undefined values being read.
 However, implementations may aid application management of packed blocks by using canonical layouts for packed blocks.

-The std140 qualifier overrides only the packed and shared qualifiers; other qualifiers are inherited.
-The layout is explicitly determined by this, as described in section 2.11.4 "Uniform Variables" under Standard Uniform Block Layout of the OpenGL Graphics System Specification.
+The std140 and std430 qualifiers override only the packed, shared, std140, and std430 qualifiers; other qualifiers are inherited.
+The std430 qualifier is supported only for shader storage blocks; using std430 on a uniform block will result in a compile-time error.
+The layout is explicitly determined by this, as described in section 7.6.2 "Uniform Blocks" under Standard Uniform Block Layout of the OpenGL Graphics System Specification.
 Hence, as in shared above, the resulting layout is shareable across programs.

-Layout qualifiers on member declarations cannot use the shared, packed, or std140 qualifiers.
-These can only be used at global scope or on a block declaration.
+Layout qualifiers on member declarations cannot use the shared, packed, std140, or std430 qualifiers.
+These can only be used at global scope or on a block declaration, or a compile-time error results.